Sarkutz/initmux/README.md

 - sh     : ranger
 - python : ranger

-- Root: 2 # This window is described in Numeric Form
+- Root: 2 # This window is described in Numeric Way

 models:
     ranger: